weaviate/weaviate-io/src/pages/service/sla.md

 ### Services covered

 This SLA covers only those services provided by Vendor to the client for the purpose of data analysis.
-Vendor provides Weaviate - a vector search engine.
+Vendor provides Weaviate - a vector database.
 This SLA contemplates only those above-named services and makes no guarantees or representations as to the provision or availability of any other service that may be provided by Vendor as an ancillary benefit to its clients.

 Exclusions
 This SLA is written in good faith.
 Vendor will always do everything possible to rectify every issue in a timely manner.
 However, there are exclusions.
 This SLA does not apply to: